eikek/docspell/website/site/content/docs/webapp/dashboards.md

 # Dashboards

-The main page shows a dashboard that can be configured to show some aspects of your documents.
-The following shows the default dashboard that is bundled in the application:
+The main page shows a dashboard displaying some aspects of your documents.
+The following is the default dashboard that is bundled in the application:

 {{ figure2(light="dashboards-01.png", dark="dashboards-01_dark.png") }}

-It shows a predefined set of information, which can be customized.
-You can create multiple dashboards and switch between them, you can also define one as the "default" which is shown when the page loads.
+The dashboard can be customized.
+You can create multiple dashboards and switch between them.
+One dashboard is always the "default" which is shown when the page loads.
+It either is a custom one or the predefined one above.

 ## Side menu

 The side menu contains a list of useful links.
 The first loads the default dashboard.
-All others (and more) are available through the top-right menus as well.
+All others links (and more) are available through the top-right menus as well.

 The _Bookmarks_ section shows all your bookmarks and a click takes you directly to the search page with the corresponding bookmark active.